 You may find a local event—somewhere right around the corner, with health insurance counselors to help you, like your State Health Insurance Assistance Program.
 Don’t miss the chance to get personalized help if you need it!

 “To do” lists are very helpful during this hectic time of year.
 If something important isn’t written down, it’s easy to forget.
-If you still haven’t crossed off “Compare Medicare coverage” from your to do list, time is running out!
+If you still haven’t crossed off “Compare Medicare coverage” from your “to do” list, time is running out!

-Medicare Open Enrollment ends this week on December 7.
+Medicare Open Enrollment ends next week on December 7.
 To help you sort through your choices, try using the Medicare Plan Finder.
 You can review the plan options in your area and decide the best mix of benefits and costs that meets your needs and budget.

-Most Medicare drug plans charge a monthly premium that varies by plan.
-You pay this in addition to your Medicare Part B premium.
+Most Medicare Prescription Drug Plans charge a monthly fee that varies by plan.
+You pay this in addition to the Medicare Part B premium.
 It’s important to pay this premium on time to keep your coverage and the peace of mind that comes with it.
 Did you know that you can have this premium automatically deducted from your monthly Social Security payment?

-All you need to do is contact your Medicare drug plan (not Social Security).
+All you need to do is contact your drug plan (not Social Security).
 Your first deduction will usually take 3 months to start, and 3 months of premiums will likely be deducted at once.
-After that, only one premium will be deducted each month.
+After that, only 1 premium will be deducted each month.
 You may also see a delay in premiums being withheld if you switch plans.
 If you want to stop premium deductions and get billed directly, just let your plan know.

 Have you ever bought milk from the convenience store just around the corner even though it’s a bit more expensive than buying it at the grocery store?
 Most of us have made decisions to do or not do something based on convenience.